 5. It has a state-of-the-art fitness center

 The fitness center at the Marriott Phoenix Chandler isn’t your typical windowless room with a few treadmills and a set of free weights.
 Bright and open, it features treadmills, a stair stepper, and a Peloton bike, which gives you access to more than 10,000 pre-recorded spin classes with 15 high-energy instructors.
 Choose from 20-, 30-, 45-, 60- or 90-minute rides.

 Or take a virtual fitness class.
 Content ranges from yoga to strength training and more.
-Available equipment for the classes or personal use in the fitness center include kettle ball, yoga mats, exercise balls and dumbbells.
+Available equipment for classes or personal use in the fitness center includes kettle ball, yoga mats, exercise balls and dumbbells.
 If you prefer to exercise outside, the hotel has a swimming pool, too.